MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr/unable-to-relay-blocked-by-allow-list.md

 search.appverid: MET150
 ms.date: 3/31/2022
 ---
-# Sender receives an NDR: 5.7.1 Unable to Relay: Blocked by Customer Allow List
+# 5.7.1 Unable to Relay: Blocked by Customer Allow List

 _Original KB number:_ &nbsp; 3013740

 ## Problem

 An external email server can't connect to Microsoft Exchange Online Protection because its IP address was added to a blocklist.
-When a sender tries to send mail through that server, the sender receives a nondelivery report (NDR) that contains the following error message.
+When a sender tries to send mail through that server, the sender receives a non-delivery report (NDR) that contains the following error message.
 (The message doesn't include the name of the specific blocklist.)

 > 5.7.1.
 Unable To Relay: Blocked by Customer Allow list